tweedegolf/sequential-storage/README.md

 ### Unreleased

+### 0.4.2 - 13-11-23

+- Map no longer erases the flash when corrupted to self-recover.
+It now just returns an error so the user can choose what to do.

 ### 0.4.1 - 26-09-23

 - Flipped one of the error messages in `queue::pop` and `queue::peek` from `BufferTooBig` to `BufferTooSmall` because that's a lot clearer